hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 ## Key/State Transfer

-S-HBS key/state transfer between cryptographic modules entails having a means to migrate one instance of a S-HBS key/state on a source device to a separate destination device, while ensuring that any copy of the key/state is deleted from the source device.
+Stateful HBS key/state transfer between cryptographic modules entails having a means to migrate one instance of a Stateful HBS key/state on a source device to a separate destination device, while ensuring that any copy of the key/state is deleted from the source device.

-This capability may help alleviate the aforementioned concern regarding operating devices beyond their expected lifetimes by allowing operators to migrate S-HBS key/state to a newer device when the original device begins to approach its end-of-life.
+This capability may help alleviate the aforementioned concern regarding operating devices beyond their expected lifetimes by allowing operators to migrate Stateful HBS key/state to a newer device when the original device begins to approach its end-of-life.
 However, it still leaves the operator vulnerable to having the source device fail before the key/state can be transferred, effectively causing the loss of the key/state.
 Hence, it will not be of much